dtr-org/docs.unit-e.io/reference/rpc/listsinceblock.rst

   {
     "transactions": [
       "account":"accountname",       (string) DEPRECATED.
 The account name associated with the transaction.
 Will be "" for the default account.
-      "address":"address",    (string) The unite address of the transaction.
+      "address":"address",    (string) The Unit-e address of the transaction.
 Not present for move transactions (category = move).
       "category":"send|receive",     (string) The transaction category. 'send' has negative amounts, 'receive' has positive amounts.
       "amount": x.xxx,          (numeric) The amount in UTE.
 This is negative for the 'send' category, and for the 'move' category for moves outbound.
 It is positive for the 'receive' category, and for the 'move' category for inbound funds.